Koha-Community/kohadocs/source/cataloging.rst

 -  To expand a collapsed tag click on the tag description

--  To get help from the Library of Congress on a Marc tag click the question mark (?) to the right of each field number
+-  To get help from the Library of Congress on a MARC tag click the question mark (?) to the right of each field number

    -  It is possible to change the source of the MARC documentation using the